 READ ALSO: Best engine for game development

-Cost: While it may seem like the cross platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
+While it may seem like the cross-platform option will work out to be the least expensive option for you, it doesn’t really pan out like that and you’ll end up paying more.
 Consult with your developer and ask what the least expensive solution will be.
-Just remember that with a cross platform app, you may pay more, but in the end, there’s a bigger target audience so you’ll end up with more bang for your buck.
+Just remember that with a cross-platform app, you may pay more, but in the end, there’s a bigger target audience so you’ll end up with more bang for your buck.

-Migration: Think about whether or not you want to be able to migrate your app in the future.
+Think about whether or not you want to be able to migrate your app in the future.
 Talk to the developer and ask if migration will be possible and if so, what’s involved.
-For instance, if you start out with a native app for an Android device, can you later migrate and turn it into a cross platform app?
+For instance, if you start out with a native app for an Android device, can you later migrate and turn it into a cross-platform app?
 What will it take to accomplish this?

-Site Design and Responsiveness: Google’s newest algorithm expects that your website be mobile friendly, and if it’s not, you better start upgrading.
+Google’s newest algorithm expects that your website is mobile-friendly, and if it’s not, you better start upgrading.
 If you have a website that is not responsive you’ll lose out when it comes to search engine ranking.